MicrosoftDocs/customer-insights/ci-docs/engagement-insights/view-reports.md

 ## Visitor profiles reports

 - **Devices** lists the physical devices that were used to access your site.
-- **OS & browsers** provide insights into the operating systems and browsers that were running when accessing your site.
+- **OS & Browsers** provide insights into the operating systems and browsers that were running when accessing your site.
 - **Locations** shows information about visitors by country, region, and city.
 - **Language** lists the visitor's preferred languages.